 “Local, original art will be a key design feature of Lafayette Flats.”

-This was one of our very first thoughts when we began dreaming up plans for the place.
-We want to have lots of locally produced art in the space because a) we both love art, and b) we want visitors to take away a view of West Virginia that is different from the stereotypes.
+This was one of our very first thoughts when we began dreaming up plans for Lafayette Flats Boutique Vacation Rentals.
+We want to have lots of locally created art in the space because we both love art, and we want visitors to take away a view of West Virginia that is different from the stereotypes.

 When we began budgeting, however, we found that our desire might not be so readily attainable – at least at first.
 Oh, don’t worry, there will be art even if we have to borrow from our home, but we’ve come up with a plan for making sure that there will be a continual and plentiful supply of fresh art adorning the walls of Lafayette Flats.